-We want to help you plan a zero waste event in line with Council's Waste Management and Minimisation Plan 2018 - 2024
+We want to help you plan a zero waste event in line with our Waste Management Minimisation Plan

 Some events have the potential to create a lot of waste, we'd like to work with event organisers to come up with a plan to manage the waste.
 You should plan to minimise waste right at the planning stage of your event